Julian25/weatherbeacon/README.md

 # Weatherbeacon

-An extremely easy-to-use, powerful, natural language based weather API.
+An extremely easy-to-use, powerful, natural language based weather site and API.

 * Still under active development as part of the Clojure Cup